uDALES/u-dales/README.md

 ### Get a copy of the repository

-* To get a copy of Dales-U for your local machine go to the directory you want to store it in and use
+* To get a copy of Dales-U just for your local machine go to the directory you want to store it in and use

 ```
-git clone --recurse-submodules git@gitlab.com:bss116/dales-u.git
+git clone --recurse-submodules git@gitlab.com:dales-urbanists/dales-u.git
 ```

-* To be able to push your changes to a remote repository, fork the project on GitLab: [Dales-U](https://gitlab.com/bss116/dales-u).
+* To be able to push your changes to a remote repository, fork the project on GitLab: [Dales-U](https://gitlab.com/dales-urbanists/dales-u).

 Go to your fork, copy the ssh link (`git@gitlab.com:USERNAME/REPOSITORY.git`) and copy the project to your local machine by using